Thought leadership · Executive briefing

 A liability, not a cost centre

 The question is not what security costs per month.
 It is what an unmanaged learnability exposure costs when an adversary completes their model.
-At a Limpopo platinum site, that number was R58 million in eight months — before the question was even being measured.
+At a platinum site in South Africa, that number was R58 million in eight months — before the question was even being measured.

 For the COO